metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Ravens @ Jaguars

 Trevor Laurence's passing is not on point.
 I'd grade it at a B. His receivers have bailed him out on multiple occasions, especially on the last critical drive.

+***

+## Chargers @ Cardinals

+Chargers have been killing the Cards all days on intermediate throws outside the numbers, particularly on 2nd down.